apereo/cas/docs/cas-server-documentation/_includes/metrics-configuration.md

 By default, metrics are exported to Atlas running on your local machine.
 The location of the Atlas server to use can be provided using:

-{% include casproperties.html properties="management.metrics.export.atlas" %}
+{% include casproperties.html thirdPartyStartsWith="management.metrics.export.atlas" %}

 ### Datadog

 Datadog registry pushes metrics to `datadoghq` periodically.
 To export metrics to Datadog, your API key must be provided:

-{% include casproperties.html properties="management.metrics.export.datadog" %}
+{% include casproperties.html thirdPartyStartsWith="management.metrics.export.datadog" %}

 ### Ganglia